vinefeeder/TwinVine/README.md

   ALL4  BBC  ITVX  MY5 PLEX RTE STV  TPTV  TVNZ  U

+In addition, there is the HellYes GUI, called from a button press, for times where you just need a quick one-off download from a site.
+HellYes copes with almost everything

 Envied has

 ALL4  AUBC  CBS CWTV DSCP  iP   MAX   MY5   NF   PCOK PLEX RTE  ROKU  SPOT  TPTV  TVNZ  YTBE